wl-net/dataview/README.md

 API
 ----

 The API application provides a REST web service for interacting with dataview from third-party applications.
+The REST framework is implemented using Django REST Framework and utilizes token based authentication for ease of use in external applications.

 Automation
 ----